Imperial units: Australia

-As a result of cultural transmission of British and American English in Australia, there has also been noted to be a cause for residual use of imperial units of measure.
+The influence of British and American culture in Australia has been noted to be a cause for residual use of imperial units of measure.

 New Zealand

 New Zealand introduced the metric system on 15 December 1976.
 Aviation was exempt, with altitude and airport elevation continuing to be measured in feet whilst navigation is done in nautical miles; all other aspects (fuel quantity, aircraft weight, runway length, etc.) use metric units.

 Screen sizes for devices such as televisions, monitors and phones, and wheel rim sizes for vehicles, are stated in inches, as is the convention in the rest of the world - and a 1992 study found a continued use of imperial units for birth weight and human height alongside metric units.

 Ireland

 Ireland has officially changed over to the metric system since entering the European Union, with distances on new road signs being metric since 1997 and speed limits being metric since 2005.
 The imperial system remains in limited use – for sales of beer in pubs (traditionally sold by the pint).
 All other goods are required by law to be sold in metric units with traditional quantities being retained for goods like butter and sausages, which are sold in 454 g packaging.
 The majority of cars sold pre-2005 feature speedometers with miles per hour as the primary unit, but with a kilometres per hour display.
 Often signs such as those for bridge height can display both metric and imperial units.
 Imperial measurements continue to be used colloquially by the general population especially with height and distance measurements such as feet, inches, and acres as well as for weight with pounds and stones still in common use among people of all ages.
 Measurements such as yards have fallen out of favour with younger generations.
 Ireland's railways still use imperial measurements for distances and speed signage.
 Property is usually listed in square feet as well as metres also.

 Horse racing in Ireland still continues to use stones, pounds, miles and furlongs as measurements.